-This price range is for listeners who want to invest in a pair of above-average headphones that deliver a good and reliable listening experience.
-This means the headphones in this list are versatile, well-built and deliver a good sound quality.
-They also typically provide additional features like wireless Bluetooth and active noise canceling.
+If you want to invest in a pair of above-average handphones that deliver a good and reliable listening experience, you have a lot of options at your disposal.
+The headphones in this list are versatile, well-built and deliver a good sound quality.
+They typically provide additional features like wireless Bluetooth and active noise cancelling.
 Below are our recommendations for the best headphones under $200 we have tested so far.

 Best On-Ear Headphones under $200